Cubs vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago Cubs and Nico Hoerner take the field at Wrigley Field against Justin Turner and the Boston Red Sox on Friday.
+Cody Bellinger and Rafael Devers will be among the stars on display when the Chicago Cubs face the Boston Red Sox on Saturday at 2:20 PM ET, at Wrigley Field.

-The Cubs have been listed as +100 moneyline underdogs for this matchup with the favored Red Sox (-120).
-The total for the game has been set at 9 runs.
+The Cubs have been listed as -115 moneyline favorites for this matchup with the Red Sox (-105).

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.